kvas-it/europython2017/5-overcoming-biases.md

 - Lots of examples about stereotyping women and minorities in programmer community, musicians, during hiring, during tech conferences.

+- Advice:
+  - Be aware of the biases and watch out for them.
   - Actively counteract the biases when you're meeting people, when you're hiring, etc.